klan1/k1.lib/README.md

 ## Requirements
 - Apache with rewrite enabled.
 - Optional: MySQL Database.
-- PHP 5.6 with at least 16MB in memory allowed.
+- PHP 5.4 with at least 2MB in memory allowed + Your code requirements.
+Maybe with 8MB in most cases is enough.
     - Optional: MemCached PHP Extension.
     - Maybe Tidy extension.